The Annual Gathering will be held June 7th – June 12th, 2022 at Deerfields in Mills River, NC.

-In an effort to make The Firefly Gathering more accessible to more people, we offer discounted tickets for those who wish to help us create the magic and organize the event.
-We call these Worktrade Passes, which can discount half to most of the ticket price.
+In an effort to make The Firefly Gathering more accessible, we offer discounted tickets for those who help us create the magic and organize the event.
+We call these Worktrade Passes, which can discount half to most all of the ticket price.
 Plus, being part of our set up or break down crew is such an awesome way to connect with the community and get to know people and become an integral part of the fun!
-We believe that everyone should have access to these crucial skills and knowledge, and seek to create as many supported avenues into our event as possible.

 The Worktrade Application will be available in Spring 2022.

-The Firefly Gathering also relies on the community support that it has nurtured for more than a decade.
-And so we often crowdsource when we need a hand, or want to offer support to others.
-To learn more about volunteer opportunities, please click here.
+The Firefly Gathering relies on the community support that we’ve been cultivating for more than a decade.
+We often crowdsource when we need a hand, or want to offer support to others.
+To learn more about volunteer opportunities both at the Annual Event and throughout the year, please click here.